rockettheme/docs/Docs/phpbb/start/install.md

 ![][install9]

 :	1. **Enable Board-wide Emails** Enables or disables email sent by the board.
 Emails are used to notify users of direct messages, comments on followed threads, etc. [24%, 47%, se]
-	2. **Use SMTP for Email** If you have a named server you would like to have email sent through (as opposed to the local mail function) then you'll want to select **Yes**.
+	2. **Use SMTP for Email** If you have a named server you would like to have email sent through (as opposed to the local mail function) then you will want to select **Yes**.
 To use the local mail function, leave this option at its default setting.
 [40%, 47%, se]
 	3. **SMTP Server Address** This is the server address for your SMTP server.
 Only required if you choose to send mail through SMTP.
 [49%, 64%, sw]
 	4. **Authentication Method for SMTP** Only used if a username/password is set.
 Ask your provider if you are unsure.
 [56%, 47%, se]
 	5. **SMTP Username** Enter the username for your SMTP account.
 This should only be entered if the server requires it.
 [64%, 64%, sw]